npm/rfcs/accepted/0026-add-types-metadata-to-package-json.md

 ## Prior Art

-[The algolia npm-search index](https://github.com/algolia/npm-search/) - which I believe powers the search on https://www.npmjs.com
+[The algolia npm-search index](https://github.com/algolia/npm-search/) - which is currently the best index of what packages have types included in their modules